Wilmington and Western Railroad: Excursions

 Several different excursions are offered by the Wilmington and Western Railroad, running through the Red Clay Creek valley.
 Trains operate out of the Greenbank station near the southern end of the railroad.
 The railroad offers two regular excursions which run on weekends during the operating season.
-The Hockessin Flyer runs round-trip from Greenbank to the northern end of the line in Hockessin for a 2.5-hour trip with a 30-minute layover in Hockessin.
-The Mt.
-Cuba Meteor runs round-trip from Greenbank to the Mount Cuba Picnic Grove for a 1.5-hour trip with a 30-minute layover for a picnic at the Mount Cuba Picnic Grove.
+The Hockessin Clipper runs round-trip from Greenbank to the northern end of the line in Hockessin for a 2.5-hour trip with a 30-minute layover in Hockessin.
+The Yorklyn Limited runs round-trip from Greenbank to Yorklyn, just before Hockessin hill.
+The train briefly stops at the Mt.
+Cuba Picnic Center to allow passengers to disembark.
+This totals a 1.75 hour trip.

 The Wilmington and Western Railroad also offers several special themed excursions.
 Some of the themed excursions include the Easter Bunny Express, the Fireworks Express on Independence Day, a dinner train called the Royal Blue Dinner Train, the Brews on Board train serving craft brews, the Civil War Skirmish Weekend, the Princess Express, the Superhero Express, the Autumn Leaf Special offering views of fall foliage, the Halloween Express, the Holiday Lights Express offering views of Christmas lights, and the Santa Claus Express around Christmas.
-Groups may also charter a caboose, car, or entire train for an event.
+Groups may also charter a caboose, parlor car, or entire train for an event.
 A caboose attached to the end of a regularly scheduled train may be rented for birthday parties.